AlgoMaster Logo

 We're given a list of meetings, each with a start and end time, and we need to figure out if any two meetings overlap.
 If they do, a person can't attend all of them, so we return false.
 If no meetings overlap, we return true.

 Two meetings overlap when one starts before the other ends.
-Think about it on a timeline: if meeting A runs from 1 to 5 and meeting B runs from 3 to 7, there's a conflict between time 3 and 5.
-The key observation is that if we sort the meetings by start time, we only need to check consecutive meetings for overlap.
-Why?
-Because if meetings are sorted and meeting B doesn't overlap with meeting A, then any meeting starting after B can't overlap with A either.
+On a timeline, if meeting A runs from 1 to 5 and meeting B runs from 3 to 7, there's a conflict between time 3 and 5.
+If we sort the meetings by start time, we only need to check consecutive meetings for overlap.
+When every consecutive pair is conflict-free, each meeting starts at or after the previous one ends, and chaining those inequalities shows that any meeting also starts at or after every earlier meeting ends.
+So a single conflict anywhere in the list always shows up as a conflict between some adjacent pair.

 Key Constraints: